-Private insurance payers represented approximately 74% of our revenues in 2014 and 71% of our revenues for the nine months ended September 30, 2015, while Medicare represented approximately 15% of our revenues in each of 2014 and the nine months ended September 30, 2015.
+Private insurance payers represented approximately 74% of our revenues in each of 2014 and 2015, while Medicare represented approximately 15% of our revenues in 2014 and 13% of our revenues in 2015.
 Other payers, including the Veterans Administration, represented the remainder of our revenues.
 When we sell our solutions directly to patients, we bill third-party payers, such as private insurance or Medicare, on behalf of our patients and bill the patient for their co-payment obligations and deductibles.
 A recent change to the level of Medicare coverage for our products could reduce the number of Medicare patients who have access to our products, and we are seeking to have the coverage determination overturned.